Since 2013, Whitemoor have benefited from the Primary PE and Sport Premium, which forms part of the government's 'Olympic Legacy' from the 2012 games.

 For a much more detailed breakdown of how the funding has been spent, and evaluations of its impact, please see the dropdown menu under the Olympic Legacy tab.
 The portfolios referred to in the evaluation documents are on display outside the school office.

 We also worked with a local filmmaker (Adam Pepper) to produce the movie 'Legacy' – a showcase of some of the outcomes from our highly effective premium spending.
 Below are the two sections of this video; we hope you enjoy watching them.

-Winning Nottingham City's award for 'most physically active school' four years ago, and being shortlisted for the Nottinghamshire'Sporting School of the Year' award twice, has encouraged us to constantly strive for outstanding PE and sport experiences for all children – evidenced by us becoming the first school in Nottingham (Primary, Secondary and Special) to receive School Games Gold Kitemark status (2013/14).
-Further proof of this was provided when we became the first school or college in Nottinghamshire to be awarded with the Association for PE 'Quality Mark' at distinction level (2015/16).
-In more recent times we have been awarded Healthy Schools status, as well as another School Games Gold Award (2016/17).
+Winning Nottingham City's award for the 'Most Physically Active School' a few years back, and being shortlisted for Nottinghamshire's 'Sporting School of the Year' award twice, has encouraged us to continue to strive for outstanding PE and sport experiences for all children – evidenced by Whitemoor becoming the first school or educational establishment in Nottingham to receive the Gold School Games Mark (2013).

 Further proof of our lofty ambitions was provided when we became the first of any of Nottinghamshire's primary, secondary and special schools to be awarded with the Association for PE 'Quality Mark' at distinction level (2015).